ibm-cloud-docs/virtual-servers/ssh-keys-faq.md

 {: #how-many-ssh-keys-can-i-add-to-my-account-}
 {: faq}

 You can associate up to 100 SSH keys with an account.
 Authorized users can [add 1 SSH key](/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key#adding-an-ssh-key) at a time by using the {{site.data.keyword.cloud}} console.
-While most users don't need 100 keys, you need to remove any keys that you do not need to ensure that space is available for more valid keys.
+While most users don't need 100 keys, you need to remove any keys that you do not need to make sure that space is available for more valid keys.
 For more information, see [Removing an SSH key](/docs/ssh-keys?topic=ssh-keys-removing-an-ssh-key#removing-an-ssh-key).

 ## I don't see my actual SSH key in the list, but I do see a fingerprint.
 What is that?
 {: #i-don-t-see-my-actual-ssh-key-listed-but-i-do-see-a-fingerprint-what-is-that-}